Ferlab-Ste-Justine/terraform-openstack-starrocks-server/README.md

 - **keypair_name**: Name of the ssh keypair that will be used to ssh against the vm.

 - **chrony**: Optional chrony configuration for when you need a more fine-grained ntp setup on your vm.
 It is an object with the following fields:
-  - **enabled**: If set the false (the default), chrony will not be installed and the vm ntp settings will be left to default.
+  - **enabled**: If set to false (the default), chrony will not be installed and the vm ntp settings will be left to default.
   - **servers**: List of ntp servers to sync from with each entry containing two properties, **url** and **options** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#server)
   - **pools**: A list of ntp server pools to sync from with each entry containing two properties, **url** and **options** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#pool)
   - **makestep**: An object containing remedial instructions if the clock of the vm is significantly out of sync at startup.
 It is an object containing two properties, **threshold** and **limit** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#makestep)

-- **fluentbit**: Optional fluent-bit configuration to securely route logs to a fluend/fluent-bit node using the forward plugin.
-Alternatively, configuration can be 100% dynamic by specifying the parameters of an etcd store or git repo to fetch the configuration from.
+- **fluentbit**: Optional fluent-bit configuration to securely route logs to a fluentd/fluent-bit node using the forward plugin.
+Alternatively, configuration can be 100% dynamic by specifying the parameters of an etcd store to fetch the configuration from.
 It has the following keys:
-  - **enabled**: If set the false (the default), fluent-bit will not be installed.
+  - **enabled**: If set to false (the default), fluent-bit will not be installed.
+  - **starrocks_tag** Tag to assign to logs coming from StarRocks log file (`fe.log` for a FE node, otherwise *`node_type`*`.INFO`)
+  - **starrocks_read_from_head** If set to true (the default), StarRocks log file will be read from its head instead of tail, when the file is being discovered for the first time
+  - **node_exporter_tag** Tag to assign to logs coming from Prometheus Node Exporter systemd service
   - **metrics**: Configuration for metrics fluentbit exposes.
+It has the following keys:
     - **enabled**: Whether to enable the metrics or not
     - **port**: Port to expose the metrics on
-  - **patroni_tag**: Tag to assign to logs coming from patroni
-  - **node_exporter_tag** Tag to assign to logs coming from the prometheus node exporter
-  - **forward**: Configuration for the forward plugin that will talk to the external fluend/fluent-bit node.
+  - **forward**: Configuration for the forward plugin that will talk to the external fluentd/fluent-bit node.
 It has the following keys:
-    - **domain**: Ip or domain name of the remote fluend node.
+    - **domain**: Ip or domain name of the remote fluentd node.
-    - **port**: Port the remote fluend node listens on
+    - **port**: Port the remote fluentd node listens on
     - **hostname**: Unique hostname identifier for the vm
     - **shared_key**: Secret shared key with the remote fluentd node to authentify the client
     - **ca_cert**: CA certificate that signed the remote fluentd node's server certificate (used to authentify it)